Over five years in the making,

 Click here to see a sample

 A complete set of recordings to accompany the text is available as a 10-CD set.
 These recordings contain nearly all the material in the text.
 A two CD recording is also available.
 These contain the dialogues and listening comprehension for each lesson.
+(Note the 'Koute Byen' section is not included in this set)

 All of these materials have been